gnames/bhlquest/README.md

 Ensure that database settings, `llmutil` URL, directory which points to the BHL corpus settings accurately reflect their real values.

-4. Import and Embed a Subset of BHL data into Vectors.
+4. Import and Embed a Subset of BHL data into Vectors

 ```bash
 bhlquest init --taxa 'Aves,Mammalia'